Reverse mathematics: Stronger systems

+Adding the full second-order induction axiom scheme to RCA_{0} results in RCA, the system of recursive comprehension arithmetic with unrestricted induction.
+Similarly, adding the full second-order induction axiom scheme to WKL_{0} results in WKL, etc.

 Over RCA_{0}, Π transfinite recursion, ∆ determinacy, and the ∆ Ramsey theorem are all equivalent to each other.

 Over RCA_{0}, Σ monotonic induction, Σ determinacy, and the Σ Ramsey theorem are all equivalent to each other.